Nước Chấm (Vietnamese Fish Sauce Dip)

 Instructions

-- In a small bowl, mix 1 cup warm water with ⅓ cup sugar.
-Stir until the sugar is completely dissolved.
+- In a bowl, mix warm water and sugar until fully dissolved.

 Notes

-- Use fresh lime juice for the brightest flavor—bottled lime can taste off.
+- Use fresh lime juice for the best flavor.

 Hi, I used a Carolina Reaper for the pepper and it just was wonderful.
 Thank you